 Another issue could be that an effects pedal has a very weak output or that a series of effects pedals slowly chip away at the tone as the signal passes through each and every one of them.

 The buffer circuit will effectively negate the capacitive destruction of the signal by having a high input (load) impedance to accept the incoming signal and a low output (source) impedance to output the signal.

 So then, a buffer is simply an electronic circuit that helps maintain and even improve the frequency response (and, thereby, tone) of a guitar signal by converting the impedance of the signal.

 There are dedicated buffer pedals, which this article will focus on.
 There are also buffered bypass pedals, which we’ll also discuss, that provide a buffer to help maintain signal strength through the pedal even when the pedal is set to the off position.

 Buffer pedals are designed to minimize cumulative capacitance in a chain of guitar pedals by adjusting the guitar signal impedance to maintain signal quality.
 Buffers act to preserve the high-end frequencies that would otherwise be lost due to these factors, keeping the guitar’s true tone intact.

-A buffer pedal will act to minimize the tone sucking (added capacitance) of the pedals (and cables) the come after it in the pedalboard/series of pedals.
+A buffer pedal will act to minimize the tone sucking (added capacitance) of the pedals (and cables) that come after it in the pedalboard/series of pedals.
 They do so with high input (load) impedances that can handle higher signal impedance and low output impedances that are better suited to drive the pedals (and cable) down the line.

 The JHS Little Black Buffer (link to check the price on Amazon) is a simple and effective buffer pedal.
 It simply converts the high-impedance signal at its input to a low-impedance signal at its output to effectively drive the next pedal in-line.